Master Dance Artist & Educator

 Hannah Romanowsky, M.A. has been researching, embodying, and teaching women’s dances from the Middle East, North Africa, and Central Asia for over two decades.
 Initially trained in ballet, jazz, and musical theater starting at age 6, her life-long devotion to dance as a vehicle of joy, healing, and transformation inspired her to found the DanceVersity multi-cultural youth arts education program in 2005, and the Scheherazade School of Dance & Sacred Movement in 2017.

 Hannah is dedicated to sharing the intrinsic joy and healing of movement, as well as the beauty of the performing arts.
-Through her work she also seeks to shine light on the ancient spiritual history of women and dance, and the rich cultural legacy of the world’s traditions to an expanded vision of our shared humanity.
+Through her work she also seeks to shine light on the ancient spiritual history of women and dance, and the rich cultural legacy of the world’s traditions in service to an expanded vision of our shared humanity.

 Hannah holds a B.A. in Dance Ethnology and World Music, an M.A. in East-West Psychology, and is a member of the Sacred Ecstatics Guild under the mentorship of Hillary and Brad Keeney.
-As a specialist in dance, culture, and embodied healing, her background in the expressive arts and healing traditions from the Middle East and beyond, ecstatic traditions, women’s spirituality, and psycho-spiritual development informs her understanding and approach to dance as sacred expression and embodied medicine.
+As a specialist in dance, culture, and embodied healing, her background in the expressive arts and embodied traditions from the Middle East and beyond, women’s spirituality, and psycho-spiritual development informs her understanding and approach to dance as sacred expression and embodied medicine.

 Ms. Romanowsky was an Afsaneh Dance Academy faculty member and has taught cultural dance history courses through the College of Marin.
 She has been a guest instructor and choreographer at U.C.
 Berkeley, Sonoma Dance Conservatory, San Domenico college preparatory, Marin School of the Arts and other institutions throughout the San Francisco bay area.